 Disclosure: We scrutinize our research, ratings and reviews using strict editorial integrity.
 In full transparency, this site may receive compensation from partners listed through affiliate partnerships, though this does not affect our ratings.
 Learn more about how we make money by visiting our advertiser disclosure.

-Whether you’re a long-time cryptocurrency enthusiast yourself or your child has approached you with a desire to invest in cryptocurrency, you’re likely wondering if there are ways for kids to own crypto.
-The short answer is yes.
-However, your child can’t just sign up for a crypto wallet and start purchasing cryptocurrency for themselves the same way an adult could.
 Today, we will explain how you can open a crypto investment account for a minor.
 We’ll also go over other important information about crypto for kids, such as why kids may want to invest in crypto, if major crypto exchanges offer custodial accounts, crypto apps for kids, and more.

-Crypto Accounts for Minors—Top Picks
+Crypto Accounts for Minors—Our Top Picks

-Premium Custodial Account With Crypto
+Best Custodial Account With Cryptocurrency

 Primary Rating: